Vulcan Materials Company

 VMC Technical Analysis

-Currently trading at $302.85, VMC resides in the upper quartile of its 52-week range ($215.08 to $331.09), approximately 8.5% below its peak.
-While not at extreme overbought levels, the price position suggests the stock is approaching resistance near its yearly high after a significant rally.
+Currently trading at $310, VMC sits in the upper quartile of its 52-week range ($215.08-$331.09), approximately 82% above its low.
+While not at extreme overbought levels given the 6.4% distance from the 52-week high, the position suggests the stock is in a strong uptrend with limited recent correction given the modest maximum drawdown of -10.68% over the past year.

 1.05